 For most of the other pieces of clothing in my closet, when I know I need something particular, it’s frankly more comfortable and convenient to shop state-side from innovative retailers with U.S. operations like Bonobos, Charles Tyrwhitt, Ledbury, Nordstrom and Wolf and Shepherd.

-But there are a wealth of innovative companies in the UK, France, Italy, Japan, Thailand and in the United States who make interesting and unique ties that are worth checking out.
+But there are a wealth of innovative and often-small businesses in the UK, France, Italy, Japan, Thailand and in the United States who make interesting and unique ties that are worth checking out.

 What is the best width for a necktie?